Symbiosis-JU/Multitarget-Marker-Genes-Analysis/README.md

 ### symbio_quant:
 - Uses as an input:
-  - 16S zotu table (produced by symbio_core),
+  - 16S zOTU table (produced by symbio_core),
 - Decontaminates 16S data based on (automatically recognised) negative controls,
 - Creates:
   - Table with zOTUs assigned as: symbiont, other or contaminants,
-  - Decontaminated zotu and otu tables (both with reads and abundances),
+  - Decontaminated zOTU and OTU tables (both with reads and abundances),
   - Statistics table,
   - **optionally** quantifies your data based on the provided information about the proportion of homogenate taken for the DNA extraction and the number of spike-ins added.